 The Soros Foundation - Moldova commissioned an analysis of the legal framework related to the legal aid system in 20031 and carried out a statistical study on legal aid delivery in 20042 in two court districts of the country.
 The 2003 legal analysis has identified important shortcomings, among which the vague norms on entitlement for legal aid, lack of procedural norms for implementing the right to legal aid in non-criminal proceedings, lack of rules on appointment of legal aid lawyers that, in practice, put the latter in dependence of the criminal investigation bodies and judges, cumbersome rules for payment for legal aid and low fees that did not motivate lawyers to do a good job for their defendants/clients.
-The 2004 study revealed additional appalling details about the practice of legal aid delivery, namely that legal aid was delivered only in criminal cases where the presence of a lawyer was mandatory, although by law it should have been delivered also in civil cases where legal assistance was mandatory; legal aid lawyers were appointed in a very high percentage of cases, while in practice these lawyers would often require additional payment from the clients, in-kind or in a monetary form, making impossible to do any reliable estimation on the needs and actual costs for legal aid; lawyers appointed in legal aid cases were very passively defending their clients; low
+The 2004 study revealed additional appalling details about the practice of legal aid delivery, namely that legal aid was delivered only in criminal cases where the presence of a lawyer was mandatory, although by law it should have been delivered also in civil cases where legal assistance was mandatory; legal aid lawyers would often require additional payment from the clients, in-kind or in a monetary form, making impossible to do any reliable estimation on the needs and actual costs for legal aid; lawyers appointed in legal aid cases were very passively defending their clients; low

-&lt;sup>1 See the legal analysis of the legal aid system, drafted by Eugen Osmochescu, Ion Vizdoaga and Viorel Rusu, based on the methodology provided by the Open Society Justice Initiative, Budapest and Law Program of the Soros Foundation - Moldova, October 2003, report available upon request (Romanian or English).
+1 See the legal analysis of the legal aid system, drafted by Eugen Osmochescu, Ion Vizdoaga and Viorel Rusu, based on the methodology provided by the Open Society Justice Initiative, Budapest and Law Program of the Soros Foundation - Moldova, October 2003, report available upon request (Romanian or English).

-&lt;sup>2 See the statistical study on criminal legal aid delivery in Moldova, carried out by Victor Munteanu, Victor Zaharia and Ion Jigau, Soros Foundation - Moldova, 2004.
+$^{^2}$ See the statistical study on criminal legal aid delivery in Moldova, carried out by Victor Munteanu, Victor Zaharia and Ion Jigau, Soros Foundation - Moldova, 2004.
 The methodology was developed based on methodologies used in the studies on access to a lawyer carried out by the Bulgarian Helsinki Foundation in Bulgaria in 2002 and the Open Society Justice Initiative's recommendations.
 Findings available upon request (Romanian).